consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

 - `getRewardPositions`
 - `getExtraRewardPositions`

-## 4 Use the dev ui to valiate position and profit responses
+## 4 Use the dev ui to valiate position responses

 By accessing the dev ui at `http://localhost:5173/`, it is possible to check both a visual representation of user position and the raw json data returned for debugging purposes.